day8/re-frame/docs/WIP/CodeWalkthrough.md

 Each query is identified by an `id` XXXX

 Now, the two examples below are utterly trivial.
 They just extract part of the application state and return it.
-So, virtually no computation.
+So, there's virtually no computation.
 More interesting subscriptions and more explanation can be found in the todomvc example.

 `reg-sub` associates a `query id` with a function which computes